 We’ve been stashing money away in our children’s 529 plans since they were born.
 It’s crazy how just a few hundred dollars per month can grow into several thousands of dollars by the time the kids are almost ready to graduate.

-529 savings plans are available in each U.S. state and offers you taxable savings on contributions when you file your state return.
-Similar to a 401(k), the money grows tax free.
+529 savings plans are available in each U.S. state and offer you taxable savings on contributions when you file your state return.
+Similar to a 401(k), the money grows tax-free.
 Even when you go to make withdrawals, as long as they are for educational-related expenses, you won’t have to pay any taxes.

 8- Improve Yourself

 Perhaps that $1,000 could be used to do the things you’ve always wanted to do to improve YOU!